 Mandalay to Lashio

-For an easy escape from the heat and smog of Mandalay, do what the colonial Brits always did – nip up to Pyin Oo Lwin.
-And once you’ve got going, why not continue further across the cool Shan Plateau to discover some of Southeast Asia’s most satisfying short hill-tribe treks from Kyaukme or Hsipaw.
+For an easy escape from the heat and hussle of Mandalay, do what the colonial Brits did – nip up to Pyin Oo Lwin.
+And as you've come this far, why not continue further across the rolling hills of the Shan Plateau to discover some of Southeast Asia’s most satisfying hill treks from Kyaukme or Hsipaw.

 Tanintharyi (Tenasserim) Region